chef-boneyard/chef-fundamentals/slides/chef-development/01_slide.md

 * Version 1 is from April 2010.
 * Version 2 were used but not released.
-* Version 3 is current, this version.
+* Version 3 is the last version in Keynote/PDF.
-* Version 4 is under development.
+* Version 4 is current, this version.

 Sign up on the web site for updates.